hmandiv321/HomeWorkAssignment/README.md

 # How the app works
 Step 1.
-Enter phone number to build your list
+Enter phone number to build your list.

 Step 2.
-Add rules to build your rules list
+Add rules to build your rules list.

-       * The rules list once build can be used only once for one filter, but can be rebuild reapeting step 2.
+       * The rules list once build can be used only once for one filter, but can be rebuild repeating step 2.
          Read step 3 for more details.

 Step 3.
-Click filter list to filter out the the number not wanted
+Click filter list to filter out the the number not wanted.

-        * If you want to filter the same list of numbers then add new list of rules by simply reapeting step 2
+        * If you want to filter the same list of numbers then add new list of rules by simply repeating step 2.
-        * if you want to filter a new list you can click on the restart button
+        * if you want to filter a new list you can click on the restart button.

 Step 4.
-You can add to the existing list of numbers anytime
+You can add to the existing list of numbers anytime by repeating step 1 or click restart for a fresh start.

 # How to  use the application

-Sorry for the inconviences ==>

 click this for desktop/tablets/laptops:http://www.filterphonedesktop.com.s3-website-us-east-1.amazonaws.com/